 After completing the first section your data is now safely replicated.
 This section shows how to configure a read-only StorReduce server to read the data from the replica.
 You may choose to do this on-demand in a disaster recovery scenario, or to always have read-only access to your replica if required for your particular workload.

 This section assumes you know how to deploy a StorReduce server.
-If you do not know how to deploy a StorReduce server please see the quick start guide.
+If you do not know how to deploy a StorReduce server please see the getting started guide.

 Step 1: Deploy the read-only server